Frinton-On-Sea Town Sign

 e.
 Bus Routes

-In response to a request from a member, the Residents' Association has been corresponding with First Bus Eastern Counties Buses Limited in an effort to persuade them to extend the No 8 Bus Route into Frinton Town Centre.
-The FRA have also having discussions with ECC regarding whether this extension to the route could be subsidised.
+In response to a request from a member, the Residents' Association has been corresponding with First Eastern Counties Buses Limited in an effort to persuade them to extend the No 8 Bus Route into Frinton Town Centre.
+The FRA have also been having discussions with ECC regarding whether this extension to the route could be subsidised.
 However, in the light of budget cuts, it is unlikely that ECC will subsidise a bus route into Frinton Town Centre and First have not indicated that they are prepared to do so.

 f.
 Gravestones in Kirby Cemetery